PelumiTayo/comp333-MVC/README.md

 * User authentication
   - Log in to view, update, delete, or add to your song ratings!
 * Mobile Friendly
-  - Take SoundScore on the go!
+  - Take SonicScore on the go!

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To clone and run this application locally, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository